Introduction

 Prepare for Your Visit: Essential Documents and Information Needed

 Before you visit the IRS offices in Orange County, it’s important to feel prepared and confident.
-We understand that navigating tax matters can be stressful, so having the right documents can make a big difference.
+We understand that navigating can be stressful, so having the right documents can make a big difference.
 Here’s what you’ll need:

 We’re here to help you through this journey, and being prepared can ease some of the stress.
 Remember, you’re not alone in this process.